leafo/lapis/docs/testing.md

 ## Mocking a Request

+This section covers functions from `lapis.spec.request` for testing your application by simulating requests without a real HTTP server.

+### `mock_request(app, url, options)`

+`mock_request` simulates a complete HTTP request to your application and returns the response.
+It's useful for testing route handlers and verifying the output of your application.

 In order to test your application it should be a Lua module that can be `require`d without any side effects.
 Ideally you'll have a separate file for each application and you can get the application class just by loading the